digital-asset/daml/unreleased/multi-package.md

-# Multi-Package CLI
+# Multi-Package Builds

-The new multi-package build feature improves the workflow for developers working across multiple packages at the same time.
+The multi-package builds support is a new optional feature for building and managing multiple interdependent packages at once.
+It is implemented as a configuration file and a set of flags, and also serves to enable future improvements to the IDE for multi-package projects.

 Using multi-package builds, developers can:

-- Configure `daml build` to automatically rebuild DARs used in data-dependencies when the source code corresponding to those DARs changes.
-This is useful in projects with multiple packages.
+- Configure `daml build` to automatically rebuild DARs used in data dependencies when the source code corresponding to those DARs changes.
 - Build all of the packages in a project simultaneously using the new `daml build --all` command.
 - Clean all build artifacts in a project using `daml clean --all`.

-### Quick Usage Overview
+### Overview

 The developer begins by configuring which packages are to be built automatically by placing a new configuration file `multi-package.yaml` at the root of their project: